htcondor/htcondor/docs/version-history/development-release-series-89.rst

    the MasterLog and is ready to accept commands.
    :ticket:`7667`

+-  Updated *condor_q* so when called with the ``-dag`` flag and a DAGMan job ID, it will display all jobs running under any nested subdags.
+   :ticket:`7483`

 Bugs Fixed:

 - Fixed a segfault in the schedd that could happen on some platforms